Feature #4979

 The code assumes that args [0] is the 3rd argument, while it's actually the 1st one.
 We don't skip OUT arguments in args, doing this would make impossible to assign values to unnamed OUT arguments.
 This is really a problem of this test only, since there were no support for OUT arguments in the past.
 Nevertheless, I think it's worth mentioning here as a reminder to put a notice into the documentation.

-Updated by Álvaro Herrera over 12 years ago
+Updated by Álvaro Herrera about 13 years ago

 Excerpts from plphp-tickets's message of mié sep 14 11:16:51 -0300 2011: